 I am a scholar in the cultural analysis of science and media.
 My work combines STS-approaches, media philosophy and historical epistemology.
 Additionally, I am an initiator of cultural programs focused on exchanges between artists and scientists.
 My interdisciplinary research and cultural programs explore how scientific concepts (historically) develop and circulate between different disciplinary domains and social spaces.

-My interest is in studying the (popular) mediation of science, imagined scientific futures and art-science experimentation.
+My interest is in studying the (popular) mediation of science, imaging and visualisation practices, imagined scientific futures and art-science experimentation.
 Specifically, my scholarly expertise is in the history of the mind and brain sciences and the way neuroscientific facts are produced and circulated.
-Since August 2020, I am a post-doc researcher at the STS-department of Maastricht University, to investigate the history of Artificial Intelligence in Clinical Decision making (part of an NWO-project titled “RAIDIO” 2020-2024).
+Since August 2020, I am a post-doc researcher at the STS-department of Maastricht University, investigating the history of Artificial Intelligence in Clinical Decision making (part of an NWO-project titled “RAIDIO” 2020-2024).

 Previously, I was a visiting fellow at the Visual and Environmental Studies department of Harvard University and a visiting student at the graduate program of the History of Art department at the University of Berkeley, California.
 Between 2017 and 2019, I was the first program coordinator of the Amsterdam Research Institute of the Arts and Sciences (ARIAS), a platform that fosters collaborative research by artists and academic researchers.
 I have worked as a curator, researcher, teacher and organizer for several cultural institutions, including the Haus der Kulturen der Welt (Berlin), the Royal Academy of Art (The Hague), BAK, Basis voor Actuele Kunst (Utrecht), and If I Can’t Dance, I Don’t Want to Be Part of Your Revolution (Amsterdam).

-Bio Dr. Flora Lysen, August 2020
+Bio Dr. Flora Lysen, January 2022

 photo: Alena Schmick